lorienmwood/E-portfolio-networks-os/README.md

-# E-Portfolio of evidence for Newtorks and Operating Systems
+# E-Portfolio for Newtorks and Operating Systems

 ## Overview
 This repository contains my weekly progress, practical exercises from the seminar and notes